Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- the game you selected starts playing, and fades to cardboard; you realise none of your injuries hurt anymore hypnosis spirals are all the (body)camsee robots put a fake gun (rapid mfg) higher than the real one; the visual arts department phantom limbed you to warped mirror your perception, thermal grill illusion(torture), clustered shocks,.. after you goto your fam(+friends+strangers+c(4continue(ous))); they say "yeah, but how do you know you're not still in it?", and "am i even real?", or "are you real?", or "how do you know you're real?",.. #totalrecall
+ the game you selected starts playing, and fades to cardboard; you realise none of your injuries hurt anymore hypnosis spirals are all the (body)camsee robots put a fake gun (rapid mfg) higher than the real one; the visual arts department phantom limbed you to warped mirror your perception, thermal grill illusion(torture), clustered shocks,.. detectiving who is the enemy spy, when you get to bomb disposal; disposable human resources after you goto your fam(+friends+strangers+c(4continue(ous))); they say "yeah, but how do you know you're not still in it?", and "am i even real?", or "are you real?", or "how do you know you're real?",.. #totalrecall

 ne(u)utri((c)k)nouus are (particular) waves() (from quantum eraser experiments; "nature", communication, weapons,..),..